 Pursuing a personal injury action usually requires retaining expert medical witnesses who can and will support the plaintiff’s claims at trial.

 At the end of discovery — which can run a year or more — the parties will get a trial date.
 That will likely be months away, during which the parties might reach an agreement to settle the case, or one party might prevail in a motion for summary judgment and win the case without going to trial.

 While automobile accident cases may settle before trial, it has been our experience that the best way to achieve a satisfactory settlement for a client is to be fully prepared and ready to proceed to trial.

-If you think you may have a claim after an automobile accident, contact the DelliCarpini Law Firm for a free consultation.
+If you think you may have a claim after an automobile accident, contact The DelliCarpini Law Firm for a free consultation.
 We’ll answer all your questions and determine whether you have a claim.
 Visit our Contact page for address and phone number, or to send us an e-mail.